newtools/zsocket/readme.md

 ZSocket
 -------
 ZSocket is a library that wraps the linux zero-copy socket syscall to create a ring buffer in a memory mapped file.
-It also contains some utility functions and types to help with a handful of layer 2 and layer 3 types.
+It also contains some utility functions and types to help with a handful of layer 2, 3, and 4 types.
 It is a lot like libcap, except it has easy to understand facilities for writing (injecting packets) to an interface.
 Example
 -------
-The following program will print out any recognized nettypes, going down to layer 3.
+The following program will print out any recognized nettypes, going down to layer 4.
 You can find your interface index number by running `ip link`.
 ```go
 package  main